ufcg-lsd/computer-systems-reading/performance-evaluation/evaluation of production serverless computing environments/README.md

   - Microsoft Azure Functions fails to get access of data from its blob storage at 100 concurrency level and they suspect it might be caused by the experimental runtime.

 #### Elasticity
 - **Overview**: Dynamic application performing latency-sensitive workloads needs elastic provisioning of function instances otherwise overhead and failure would be observed during the processing of workloads.
-To evaluate elasticity they implemented a function that takes less than 100 milliseconds and it concurrently.
+To evaluate elasticity they implemented a function that takes less than 100 milliseconds and that's all (they did not get into function details).
 The number of concurrent invocation was random numbers ranging from 10 to 90 over time resulting in about 10 thousands of the total invocations within a minute.
 - **Function**: A function that takes less than 100 milliseconds running in NodeJS runtime.
 Business logic was not informed.
 - **Metrics**:
   - Delays of instantiating new instances (cold start): obseved when existing function instances are overloaded and new instances are added slowly which may cause performance degradation in the entire invoked functions.